 Yes, students are expected to complete a practicum experience.

-Where can I do my practicum?
+Where can I do my capstone experience?
 Can I do my practicum at my place of employment?

 That depends on your track.
 You may do it at IUP or any nursing education institution of your choice after consultation with and approval by the course faculty.
 Students must choose a practicum setting other than their place of employment.